 Kit Carson Park

-While no official word has been released on who will be playing at this year’s 4th of July concert, last year featured world music superstars Ozomatli ringing in the fiscal new year (for some, right?).
-It was a great way to celebrate the things that make our nation truly great … diversity, rhythm and fireworks.
+Last year’s free holiday concert featured world music superstars Ozomatli ringing in the fiscal new year (for some, right?).
+This year, expect more awesomeness with The Family Stone, Baracutanga and Taos’s own The Damn Band.
+It’s a great way to celebrate the things that make our nation truly great … diversity, rhythm and fireworks.

 Tip: A great way for locals and tourists alike to celebrate the 4th.
 Who doesn’t love free music?
 I mean, sure, some people might say free music in the park is a socialist concept and that it completely undermines free enterprise and everything true and just about the American form of Democracy.
 I say, to hell with those people!
 Free is the best price known to man, and as long as the lack of monetary exchange is completely consensual, who is getting hurt?
 Huh?
 Tell me Mr. businessman?
 I know what some of you locals are thinking … “but, but, house parties?”
 Right, I hear you, I like to barbecue and yuck it up in the backyard as much as anyone else, but damn it, can’t you think of the community for once?
 I mean, ya, we all have to make choices.